jesseboudreau80/PAWSitiveOps-AnythingLLM/README.md

 It packages an AnythingLLM deployment and integration glue so we can run specialized compliance & operations chatbots for pet/vet centers, then expose them to React/FastAPI apps and n8n automations.

 This repo focuses on infrastructure + integration (not the upstream AnythingLLM code).
-Think: env setup, deploy configs, routing, and recipes to wire agents into real workflows.
+Think: environment setup, deployment configs, routing, and recipes to wire agents into real workflows.

 🎯 Purpose
 Provide a repeatable deployment of AnythingLLM (cloud or Docker)

-Standardize workspace/agent setup for PAWSitiveOps personas (Compliance Hound, Sam the Safety Dog, etc.)
+Standardize workspace/agent setup for PAWSitiveOps personas:

+Compliance Hound

+Sam the Safety Dog

+Operations Bulldog

 Offer clean endpoints so frontends (React) and services (FastAPI, n8n) can talk to our agents

-Keep credentials and provider keys cleanly managed with environment variables
+Keep credentials and provider keys securely managed with environment variables

 👨‍💻 My Role
 Designed the deployment approach (Render/Docker) and env layout